CodeWringer/ambersteel/documents/en/ruleset/rules.md

 #### Alchemy (Arc)
 The ability to brew alchemical potions, create powders, mixtures and other substances, as well as the ability to tell these things apart.

+#### Appraisal (Int)
+The ability to quickly and approximately guage the value of goods and services, the weight or quantity of goods, without having to actually count or weigh.

 #### Brewing (Wis)
 The brewing of alcoholic beverages.